beginner-corp/policy/begin-community-code-of-conduct.md

 - Religion (or lack thereof)

+## What we actively work towards
+- Creating and maintaining a safe, positive, inclusive community
+- Cultivating a network of support & encouragement
+- Sharing varied and diverse perspectives
+- Being excellent to each other

 ## Prohibited behavior
 What that means in practice is zero tolerance for behavior and communication that includes, but is not limited to:
 - Harassment